home I index I latest I glossary I introductions I e-mail I about this site

 St Clement Conesford, Norwich

 Although we don't know what the church looked like, there is one intriguing detail about St Clement which is worth noting.
 This tiny parish was home to the powerful Paston family when they were in Norwich.
-Their large town house stood immediately to the north of the churchyard - and it still stands there today.
+Their large town house stood just to the south of the churchyard - and it still stands there today.

 Simon Knott, January 2006